weblab-class/constellation/README.md

 - Adding and removing classes
 - Saving, loading, resetting and creating new networks
-- Filtering networks by course and other attributes
+- Dynamic filtering for class attributes such as course and suggestion status

 ## libraries